 Selecting the cluster scheduler is an important decision and significantly affects cluster utilization, responsiveness, availability, and intelligence.
 The default TORQUE scheduler, pbs_sched, is very basic and will provide poor utilization of your cluster's resources.
 Other options, such as Maui Scheduler or Moab Workload Manager are highly recommended.
-If using Maui/Moab, refer to the Moab-PBS Integration Guide.
+If using Maui/Moab, see Moab-TORQUE Integration Guide in the Moab Workload Manager Administrator Guide.
 If using pbs_sched, start this daemon now.